InvoanceInvoance

 Async write pipeline

-Events are published to NATS JetStream before DB writes.
-Messages are durably persisted with explicit ack — no event is acknowledged until confirmed written.
-No fire-and-forget paths in the write chain.
+Events are published to a durable message queue before database writes.
+Messages are persisted with explicit acknowledgment — no event is confirmed until written.
+No fire-and-forget paths exist.

-All traffic is routed through Cloudflare.
-DDoS mitigation, TLS termination, and bot protection are applied at the edge before requests reach the application layer.
+All traffic is routed through a global edge network.
+DDoS mitigation, TLS termination, and bot protection are applied before requests reach the application layer.

 Domain verification